TN 83 (05-24)

 A third party can be a family member, non-family member, or an entity.
 Do not differentiate between third parties; anyone other than the trust beneficiary (or spouse, guardian, or representative payee) is a third party.

-The special needs trust exception does not apply to a trust established through the actions of the disabled individual himself or herself.
+The special needs trust exception does not apply to a trust established through the actions of the disabled individual themselves.
 (Remember that this instruction applies specifically to special needs trusts established under section 1917(d)(4)(A) before December 13, 2016.)
-To qualify for the special needs trust exception, the assets of the disabled individual must be put into a trust established through the actions of:
+To qualify for the special needs trust exception, the assets of the disabled individual must be placed into a trust established through the actions of:

 • the disabled individual’s parent(s);